 Slow Cooker Lemony Turkey (or chicken) Soup with Spinach and Orzo

-This is a soup where you simmer the stock, vegetables, and dried herbs in the slow cooker for quite a while and then add the orzo, diced cooked turkey (or chicken), and spinach at the end.
+This is a soup where you simmer the stock, vegetables, and dried herbs in the slow cooker for quite a while and then add the orzo (or cauliflower rice), diced cooked turkey (or chicken), and spinach at the end.
 The long simmering builds flavor, and you can simmer the soup all day while you’re at work if you need that type of recipe, or do it for a shorter time on high, which is what I did.
 Adding the cooked turkey towards the end of the cooking time eliminates that problem where the turkey meat shreds apart, and I thought this was a fresher take on the traditional turkey soups you see this time of year.

 How to Make Slow Cooker Turkey Soup with Spinach and Lemon: